thomasa88/ParametricText/README.md

   * Workaround is to use the `{}` button.
 * The mouse pointer must be moved before clicking on the same sketch text again, to select/unselect.

+## Reporting Issues

+Please report any issues that you find in the add-in on the [Issues](https://github.com/thomasa88/ParametricText/issues) page.

+For better support, please include the steps you performed and the result.
+Also include copies of any error messages.

 ## Author

 This add-in is created by Thomas Axelsson.